Arrow setup for a compound bow

 Very heavy (650+ gr)

 Ashby-thesis territory.
 Targeted at very large or thick-skinned game (cape buffalo, moose, brown bear).
-Outside that context it's overkill.
+Outside that context it's overkill, with significant trajectory cost.

 The two schools

-The heavy-arrow / high-FOC argument leans on Dr. Ed Ashby's penetration studies.
+The heavy-arrow / high-FOC argument leans on Dr. Ed Ashby's penetration studies and is championed today by John Dudley, Ranch Fairy, and the Ashby Bowhunting Foundation's "Top 12 Penetration Factors."
 The thesis: penetration on big game correlates with momentum, structural integrity, and forward weight bias far more than it correlates with kinetic energy.
 This argument grows stronger as game size and bone risk grow.

-The flat-trajectory school argues that modern compound bows have plenty of energy to kill whitetail-class game cleanly with mid-weight arrows, and that flat trajectory reduces range-estimation error, which is the dominant cause of bad shots in the field.
+The flat-trajectory school — historically promoted by speed-bow marketing through the 2000s, and supported by plenty of veteran whitetail hunters — argues that modern compound bows have plenty of energy to kill whitetail-class game cleanly with mid-weight arrows, and that flat trajectory reduces range-estimation error, which is the dominant cause of bad shots in the field.

 FOC — Front of Center